sanghun0724/Moa_WebApp/README.md

 ## Features

-- This is simpe WebApp(WKWebview -> SFSfariView) you can choose one of three URL button.
+- This is simpe WebApp(WKWebview -> SFSafariView) you can choose one of three URL button.
 - Push Notification(FCM)
 - MFMailCompnentView + calling func
 - Custom toolbar (in code)